-The Wolper Law Firm is currently investigating claims against Lloyd Layton, a former Financial Advisor at Morgan Stanley in Washington D.C.
+The Wolper Law Firm, P.A. is currently investigating claims against Lloyd Layton, a former Financial Advisor at Morgan Stanley in Washington D.C.
 Lloyd Layton previously worked at Morgan Stanley until 2015 and has been in the securities industry since the 1980s.

 According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), on August 13, 2018, FINRA sanctioned Lloyd Layton based on his conduct while employed at Morgan Stanley.
 As part of the findings made by FINRA, Lloyd Layton “engaged in an unsuitable pattern of short-term trading of UITs in 54 customer accounts.”
 It was determined that “the majority of the UITs that Llayton recommended had maturity dates of at least 24 months and carried sales charges ranging from 1.95% to 3.95%….but that Llayton repeatedly recommended that his customers sell their UIT positions less than a year after purchase.”
 Lloyd Layton has been suspended for a period of three months and fined for his misconduct.

 To review the full terms of the sanction, click http://www.finra.org/sites/default/files/fda_documents/2017055691701%20Lloyd%20Thomas%20Layton%20CRD%201618414%20AWC%20va%20.pdf.